Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Write-Back and Post-processing

+\mysubsubsection{Data reorganization} Accelerators are often designed for efficient vector or matrix multiplications.
+So, for processing convolutions, they (e.g., \cite{zhang2019compact, albericio2016cnvlutin}) require data layout in \textit{NHWC (channels-first)} format \cite{MKLMemoryFormats}, which is also used for processing on CPUs and GPUs.
+Fig. \ref{fig::data-layout-xform}(b) shows data reorganization for striding execution of the convolution of Fig. \ref{fig::data-layout-xform}(a).
+It shows iterative processing of the spatial data with channels-first processing.
+For example, an output activation $1A$ can be processed by fetching a block containing all channels of the first filter and ifmap.
+Vectors corresponding to channels can be processed iteratively.
+Sparse data blocks are also processed similarly but with computations on appropriate NZs.

-\mysubsubsection{Transformations to Toeplitz matrix} While processing data with channel-first (NHWC) format allows accelerators to execute convolutions with vector-vector multiplications on PEs, it still requires additional hardware support to extract appropriate blocks from the memory in a certain manner.
-Some accelerators have been designed to efficiently process only matrix-vector or matrix-matrix multiplications on dense/sparse data and cannot perform striding window execution for convolutions.
-So, to support convolutions of sparse tensors and obviate the need of striding executions, a few accelerators including ERIDANUS \cite{asgari2019eridanus} and \cite{kung2018adaptive} transform feature maps into the Toeplitz matrix \cite{chellapilla2006high} by using \textit{im2col} transformation \cite{jia2014caffe, vasudevan2017parallel}.
-Once sparse feature map tensors are transformed into sparse matrices and then sparsity-encoded, accelerators can process them with a sparse matrix-multiplication operation.
+\mysubsubsection{Transformations to Toeplitz matrix} Processing with NHWC format allows executing CONVs as iterative vector-vector multiplications, but it requires hardware support to fetch appropriate blocks.
+So, for processing CONVs as sparse GEMMs, a few accelerators, including ERIDANUS \cite{asgari2019eridanus} and \cite{kung2018adaptive}, transform sparse feature maps into Toeplitz matrix with \textit{im2col} transformation \cite{jia2014caffe}.Once transformed matrices are obtained and sparsity-encoded, accelerators compute sparse matrix multiplication.
 Fig. \ref{fig::data-layout-xform}(c) illustrates the transformation for tensors of Fig. \ref{fig::data-layout-xform}(a).
-It shows that for each channel and feature map (or filter), neighborhood values for computing a spatial output of 2D convolution are combined altogether as a vector.
-For instance, values (1A, 1B, 1C, 1D) correspond to the output $1A$, which forms a column vector.
-Similarly, corresponding filter values form a row vector.
-For multiple channels, corresponding tensor elements are stacked in these column-vectors or row-vectors.
-For example, ifmap values (2A, 2B, 2C, 2D) also correspond to the output $1A$, which are appended in the first column.
-Thus, the convolution of an ifmap with each filter can be processed as a vector-matrix multiplication \cite{sze2017efficient}.
-Similarly, the convolution of multiple feature maps with multiple filters can be processed as matrix-matrix multiplications.
-However, with duplication of the neighborhood data, transforming ifmap tensor into the Toeplitz matrix can yield significant storage overhead (requires about Fy$\times$Fx higher memory for processing the convolution of stride 1 with the filters of spatial dimensions Fy$\times$Fx).
+It shows that neighborhood values for computing an output with a 2D CONV are combined as a vector.
+For multiple input channels of ifmaps or filters, corresponding elements are stacked in column-vectors or row-vectors.
+However, transforming ifmap into Toeplitz matrix duplicates neighborhood data and yields storage overhead (Fy$\times$Fx times higher memory for unit-strided CONV).